Diary of Nishchint Srikumar

 The Japanese army has moved into Vichy-French Indochina.

-We need to convince the Congress that siding with the Japanese won't go well, and there's a plan to inform them of just what the Japanese have been up to in Japan.
+We need to convince the Congress that siding with the Japanese won't go well, and there's a plan to inform them of just what the Japanese have been up to in China.
 Congress has been looking for greater power-sharing and commitment from the British to leave India, but of course elements in London aren't willing to admit that things will inevitably change.

 We consider getting some INC members to Kunming to meet witnesses from Nanjing.